 On this page:

-Encryption is the conversion of data into a form called ciphertext, that cannot easily be read by unauthorized people.
-There are different forms of encryption, including whole disk encryption and file encryption.
-Both can be used to help protect your infromation from being compromised or exposed.
+Encryption is the conversion of data into a form called ciphertext, that cannot be read by unauthorized people.
+There are different forms of encryption for files, including whole disk encryption and per-file encryption.
+Both can be used to help protect your data from being compromised or exposed.

 - Encryption at MIT